 - VEM6969 Topics in International Shelter Medicine (3)

 - VME6934 Special Topics: Research in International Health (1 – 4)

 Up to three credits come from a field practicum in global health if approved by the certificate advisory committee.

 The courses must be selected to meet the following distributional requirements:

 - At least one course should be outside of the student’s primary department or area of specialization and expose the student to a new methodological approach.

 - At least one course should provide added expertise on a particular category of global health threats (e.g., nutrition, mental health, vector-borne disease, water and sanitation, emerging infectious diseases).

-All prospective students, please fill out the form below.
-If you are not a current UF student, please submit the University of Florida Online Application for Graduate Admission found at http://www.admissions.ufl.edu/start.html and pay the $30 non-refundable application fee in addition to the form.
-You do not need to submit an application through the Graduate Admissions Office if you are currently a UF student.
+If you wish to apply to this certificate program, please fill out the form below.
+You must also submit the University of Florida Online Application for Graduate Admission found at https://admissions.ufl.edu/apply/more and pay the $30 non-refundable application fee in addition to the form.
+Please feel free to contact the Department at email@example.com for more information.